Nevada Union High School: Athletics

-Performing arts
+Performing Arts

 Throughout the past decade, Nevada Union has thoroughly established itself as a producer of performing artists, and Nevada Union's drama department has produced several notable young actors of the new age.
 The drama department, the Nevada Union Theatrical Society or NUTS, has produced several outstanding plays in the last several years.

 The Nevada Union Instrumental Music program is a multi-faceted, award-winning program.
 The band consists of roughly 150 members, many of whom belong to multiple bands.
 The concert/symphonic band has taken many awards and received several unanimous "superior" ratings in the past three years.
 This band is much more extensive, with several members already playing for professional orchestras.

 Nevada Union also has two small jazz bands and a marching band.
 The marching band has received nearly fifty awards altogether, and has also had an award-winning color guard and percussion division during the winter.
 The marching band follows the Drum Corps International style of marching band, and has one drum major.

 The Nevada Union High School Choir Program has seven outstanding choirs.
 This program consists of roughly 250 members.
 The Concert and Chamber Choirs place in the top five every year at Golden State Festival in Northern California.
 Every other year, these choirs travel to Europe to perform, always receiving high amounts of praise.
 The Chamber Choir is favored in the community, and performs at many events throughout the year.
 This choir program has been award-winning for over fifty years, first under director Don Baggett and now with his son, director Rod Baggett.

+Visual Arts

+NU offers a comprehensive Visual Arts program that serves students across all grade levels.
+The curriculum includes courses in Ceramics, Photography, Drawing and Painting, and Studio Art, with opportunities for Advanced Placement.
+Nevada Union partners with the Nevada County Arts Council and the Nevada Union Art Guild to provide students with community-based arts opportunities and exhibition platforms.
+The school recently launched it's Visiting Artists program through Proposition 28 funding, bringing working artists into classrooms to enrich instruction and expose students to a variety of contemporary practices.
+Student work is regularly featured on campus in the Art Lab Student Gallery and local exhibition spaces like the Center for the Arts, highlighting the school's commitment to fostering artistic literacy and cultural participation.